tkcarnage/anonChatApp/README.md

 ## Features:
 * Automatic username creation
 * Access to previous chat logs
+* Users can tell when someone enters the chat room
 * Users can tell when someone is typing

 ## Tech Stack Used: